hupiew/cl/README.md

 # cl
-CL, Originally standing for ColorLayout, is a small console app, to extract feature vectors from images.
+CL, Originally standing for ColorLayout, is a small console app, to extract features from images.
+Has the abiliy to output files that can be read by [ImSearch](https://gitlab.com/Hupie69xd/imsearch)

 # Usage
 > Usage: cl [options] images/videos